 ISO 27001 certification is used by companies of all sizes because of the following benefits it offers:

 1) Security audits are easier than before.
-The standard includes guidelines on how to write every specification correct the first time, which means that auditors need not worry about having to make corrections.
+The standard includes guidelines on how to write every specification correctly the first time, which means that auditors need not worry about having to make corrections.

 2) The process is more streamlined, as an organization only needs one set of documentation instead of several.
 This reduces the time spent on paperwork and lets a company focus on its digital security.